Aswintechie/portfolio/DEVELOPMENT.md

 # Development Guide

-This document explains the development workflow, tools, and best practices for the Aswin Portfolio project.
+This document explains the development workflow, tools, and best practices for the Aswin's Portfolio project.

 ## 🛠️ Development Environment Setup